reportmill/SnapKit/ReadMe.md

 Now here's the thing that really hurt Swing: There was no standard convention for the basics of UI: Create, Init, Reset, Respond.

-This resulted in confusing controller code where UI controls often had code to do all four functions in the same place.
-This initially seems simple and attractive, but falls apart when dozens of inter-dependent controls are present.
+This resulted in confusing controller code where UI controls often had code doing all four functions in the same place.
+This is initially simple and attractive, but falls apart when dozens of inter-dependent controls are present and order-dependent updates are necessary.

 Here is a simple Swing example that quickly gets out of control when extended to many properties and controls:

 ```
+// Create UI
 _textField = new JTextField();

+// Init UI
 _textField.setText("Initial Value");

+// Respond/Update UI (TextField only)
 _textField.addActionListener(event -> {
     _myModel.updatePropertyForTextField(_textField.getText());
     _textField.setText(_myModel.getPropertyForTextField());